sjp38/kakaobot/README.md

 kakaobot
 ========

-This is a simple chat bot Golang implementation based on Kakao Plus-Friend auto-reply API [1].
+This is a simple chat bot based on Kakao Plus-Friend auto-reply API [1] using Go language.

 Kakao has Yellow ID [2] system, the special ID system for service providers based on Kakaotalk.
 Once you get the ID, you can create a virtual account, aka